Skip to Content

 The Museo Chileno de Arte Precolombino is home to fascinating artifacts that shine a light on cultures such as the Mapuche, whose funerary statues make quite the impact.

 Two more of the best museums in Chile are the Museo Chileno de Arte Precolombino (Pre-Columbian Art Museum) and Museo Nacional de Bellas Artes (National Fine Arts Museum), a block southwest from the Plaza de Armas, and two blocks north of Santa Lucia Hill, respectively.
-Each has an exquisite collection arguably unparalleled in South America.

 8. Visit the Gabriela Mistral Cultural Centre

 Of special note among the city’s museums is the Centro Gabriela Mistral (Gabriela Mistral Centre).
 More than an art museum, the venue hosts exhibitions, premieres, concerts, and theatre performances.
-The center’s namesake was a world-renowned author, educator, humanist, and diplomat, who became the first Latin American writer to be awarded the Nobel Prize for Literature in 1945.

 9. Spend some time in Barrio Italia